Token Analytics

 command |

-The dotnet subcommand (build, test, restore, clean) |
+The dotnet subcommand (build, test, restore, clean, format, list package) |

 project_path |